pirogram/pirogram-content/books/data-analysis-with-python/030-numpy-array-arithmetic-operations/topics/030-element-wise-operations-arrays-scalars.md

 type: coding-question
 id: 91156df9-2079-44cc-95a9-9bab15d90f3e
 question: |
   Here is a numpy array `n` of numbers from 1 to 10.
-Find the square of each element of n an return in the array `n_sqr`.
+Find the square of each element of `n` and return in the array `n_sqr`.
 code: |
   import numpy as np
   n = np.arange(1,11)